 sysrc -f /etc/rc.conf.local jail_reverse_stop="YES"

-is handy if you have jails that rely on another jail (i.e. a database jail).
-You'll need to definedepend = "<db_jail_name>";
+jail_reverse_stopis handy if you have jails that rely on another jail (i.e. a database jail).
+You'll need to definedepend = "<db_jail_name>";injail.conffor the dependent jail.
+This will ensure that jail is started before, and shutdown after, the dependent jail.

-At this point, we should be able to start the jails with the jail
+At this point, we should be able to start the jails with the jail command:

 jail -c <jail name>